What is VMware Encryption?

 The Alliance Key Manager client-side applications, software libraries, and SDKs fully integrate with Alliance Key Manager for key protection, and work naturally with your SQL Server, MongoDB, Windows, and Linux VMware VMs.
 The solution offers unparalleled security, flexibility, and affordability for all users of VMware Enterprise database.
 With no client-side software to install, customers can deploy Alliance Key Manager and install the PKI certificates on the database server to easily begin retrieving encryption keys.

-The solution is available as a HSM, VMware instance, and in the cloud (Amazon Web Services, Microsoft Azure, and VMware vCloud), allowing organizations to meet compliance requirements (PCI DSS, HIPAA, GDPR, etc.) and security best practices.
+The solution is available as a HSM, VMware instance, and in the cloud (Amazon Web Services, Microsoft Azure, IBM Cloud for VMware, and VMware vCloud), allowing organizations to meet compliance requirements (CCPA, PCI DSS, HIPAA, GDPR, etc.) and security best practices.
 Townsend Security offers a 30-day, fully-functional evaluation of Alliance Key Manager.

 Supported Versions of VMware

-Alliance Key Manager for VMware supports VMware ESX, VMware vSphere (ESXi), vSAN, and vCloud.
+Alliance Key Manager for VMware supports VMware ESX, VMware vSphere, vSAN, and vCloud.

 VMware Technology Partner